jmarine/wgs/README.md

 * **normalizeURI(String curie)**: converts a CURIE to a fully qualified URI (using PREFIXES registered by the client).

-* **publishEvent(WampTopic topic, JSONObject event, boolean excludeMe)**: broadcasts an EVENT message with the "event" object data to all clients subscribed in the topic (with the possibility to exclude the publisher).
+* **publishEvent(WampTopic topic, JsonNode event, boolean excludeMe)**: broadcasts an EVENT message with the "event" object data to all clients subscribed in the topic (with the possibility to exclude the publisher).

-* **publishEvent(WampTopic topic, JSONObject event, Set<String> excluded, Set<String> eligible)**: broadcast and EVENT message with the "event" object data to the "eligible" list of clients (sessionIds), with the exception of the clients in the "excluded" list (sessionIds).
+* **publishEvent(WampTopic topic, JsonNode event, Set<String> excluded, Set<String> eligible)**: broadcast and EVENT message with the "event" object data to the "eligible" list of clients (sessionIds), with the exception of the clients in the "excluded" list (sessionIds).